-We note that Suryan et al. (2021), fitted a single-trend, non-Bayesian DFA model to a larger set of GOA biological time series (n = 187) over a shorter time span (2010–2018) and found evidence of a well-resolved shift that implied different community states during 2010–2014 and 2015–2018.
-The different conclusions of Suryan et al. (2021) and Litzow et al. (2020a) studies speak to an inherent tension in retrospective analyses of community change.
-Limited time series availability means that analyses can be taxonomically and functionally broad (e.g., Suryan et al. 2021), or temporally extensive (e.g., Litzow et al. 2020a), but not both.
+We note that Suryan et al. [74], fitted a single-trend, non-Bayesian DFA model to a larger set of GOA biological time series (n = 187) over a shorter time span (2010–2018) and found evidence of a well-resolved shift that implied different community states during 2010–2014 and 2015–2018.
+The different conclusions of Suryan et al. [74] and Litzow et al. [42] studies speak to an inherent tension in retrospective analyses of community change.
+Limited time series availability means that analyses can be taxonomically and functionally broad (e.g., [74]), or temporally extensive (e.g., [42]), but not both.
 Each approach has advantages, but direct comparison between the two is difficult.
 Given the impacts of the 2014–2016 event, and that long-term warming combined with marine heatwaves will push the CCE into novel climate states, we must consider ecological mechanisms that might explain why these communities were apparently resilient to the marine heatwave, along with revisiting methodological details that could further clarify our results.

 Environmental covariates

 DFA models of CCE biology that included a climate covariate performed better than models without one.
 Nitrate flux into the surface mixed layer (BEUTI) was the best-performing covariate for individual species in addition to the shared trend in the southern and central CCE over the past three decades.
 Nitrate flux had a strong positive effect on the abundance of krill and some larval fishes and on the reproductive success of seabirds, and a moderate positive effect on some pelagic juvenile fishes, squid, and sea lion pup births.
-Stronger upwelling magnitude (CUTI), which is correlated with nitrate flux, was the second-best predictor of community variability and had a positive albeit weaker effect on the same suite of species (S4 Fig.).
-These findings are consistent with mechanistic understanding as upwelling increases the supply of nutrients to shallow waters and enhances the productivity at the lower trophic levels, including juvenile rockfishes (Ralston et al. 2013), which affects foraging conditions for higher trophic level species, such as seabirds (e.g., Wells et al. 2008).
+Stronger upwelling magnitude (CUTI), which is correlated with nitrate flux, was the second-best predictor of community variability and had a positive albeit weaker effect on the same suite of species (S5 Fig).
+These findings are consistent with mechanistic understanding as upwelling increases the supply of nutrients to shallow waters and enhances the productivity at the lower trophic levels, including juvenile rockfishes [75], which affects foraging conditions for higher trophic level species, such as seabirds (e.g., [76]).

 BEUTI and CUTI had a strong, negative correlations with juvenile/adult Pacific sardine and larval northern anchovy.
-The relative abundance of Pacific sardine in coastal waters off of Central California has been shown to be lower during periods of strong upwelling (Santora et al. 2014, Ralston et al. 2015).
+The relative abundance of Pacific sardine in coastal waters off of Central California has been shown to be lower during periods of strong upwelling [70,77].
 This trend may reflect a change in the production of Pacific sardine or a shift in their relative distribution.
-In addition, a negative relationship between upwelling and sardine recruitment can generally be explained by the transfer of fish larvae to offshore areas where they have low chance of survival during periods of strong equatorward flow and upwelling (Bailey and Francis 1985, Nieto et al. 2014.
-Our understanding of the mechanisms driving anchovy population dynamics is limited (Sydeman et al. 2020).
+In addition, a negative relationship between upwelling and sardine recruitment can generally be explained by the transfer of fish larvae to offshore areas where they have low chance of survival during periods of strong equatorward flow and upwelling [78,79].
+Our understanding of the mechanisms driving anchovy population dynamics is limited [80].

 Climate drivers often act in concert to influence community variability, and here we are evaluating the effects of climate variables one at a time.
 An important next step of this work will be to examine whether including multiple climate covariates further improves the forecast skill of the CCE biology and our community state indicator.
 However, the individual climate variables are collinear and share information, which affects our ability to makes inference on the covariates.
 Furthermore, our study is broad synthesis of community indicators and their response to climate perturbations, and should not be interpreted as replacing more detailed investigations into the drivers and mechanistic understanding of the indicators included here.